AmaanSayyad/APTCasino-K/README.md

 - Applying for Grants: Seeking funding to further development and expand the platform.

-- Mainnet Launch: Deploying on the opBNB and BNB mainnet for real-world use.
+- Mainnet Launch: Deploying on mainnet for real-world use.

 - Promoting the Product: Marketing to attract a wider audience.